 In 2012 4.7% of the Canadian population over 15 years of age met the criteria for a major depressive episode in the preceding 12 months and, of these, 30%-60% of people with Major Depressive Disorder will be resistant to treatment.
 If we apply these numbers to Edmonton, an estimated 15-30 thousand individuals over the age of 15 are experiencing treatment-resistant depression.

-Currently the only treatment option available to individuals with Treatment Resistant Depression is Electroconvulsive Therapy (ECT), which involves causing a seizure while a person is under general anesthetic. rTMS has been shown to have the same effectiveness as ECT, but it doesn’t require anesthetic or seizures and has fewer side effects.
+Before rTMS, the only treatment option available to individuals with Treatment Resistant Depression was Electroconvulsive Therapy (ECT), which involves causing a seizure while a person is under general anesthetic. rTMS has been shown to have the same effectiveness as ECT, but it doesn’t require anesthetic or seizures and has fewer side effects.

 Support from the Mental Health Foundation

 TMS is universally acknowledged to be effective and a valuable addition to a treatment-providers arsenal against depression.
-Our job is to advocate for this equipment in our area as soon as possible.
-Our support not only provides the money necessary to purchase the first TMS devices in the Edmonton region, it shows that technology geared toward alleviating mental illness is a priority.
-We are committed to bringing TMS to Edmonton.
+That’s why we advocated for access in Edmonton.
+Thankfully, donors agreed.
+Your generous support not only provided the money necessary to purchase the first TMS devices in the Edmonton region, it proved that technology geared toward alleviating mental illness is a priority.
+We are committed to improving access to this technology.